ddiLab/SageEdu/setup/readme.md

 ### [Headless Mode](https://github.com/ddiLab/SageEdu/tree/main/setup/headless)
 Only requires the use of another computer.
 Setting up the Nano headless will require that the Nano be used solely through a command line interface.

+After completing the steps in either director above, head to the [general](https://github.com/ddiLab/SageEdu/tree/main/setup/general) directory to further customize the nano.

 ---

 <h2>Directory Contents:</h2>